Grunet/cfn-trace/README.md

 - `--version` - this will echo the version of the binary to the console
-- `--stack-name` - set this to the name of a root Cloudformation stack to generate a trace from it's most recent deploy
+- `--stack-name` - set this to the name of a root Cloudformation stack to generate a trace from its most recent deploy

 ## Validating the Binaries Haven't Been Compromised Since They Were Published